Britons Forging The Nation 1707 1837 3rd

 Beschrijving

-Bol Partner How was Great Britain made?
+Bol How was Great Britain made?
 And what does it mean to be British?
 This book examines how a more cohesive British nation was invented after 1707 and how this new national identity was nurtured through war, religion, trade, and empire.
 How was Great Britain made?
 And what does it mean to be British?
 This brilliant and seminal book examines how a more cohesive British nation was invented after 1707 and how this new national identity was nurtured through war, religion, trade, and empire.
 Lavishly illustrated and powerful, Britons remains a major contribution to our understanding of Britain’s past, and continues to influence ongoing controversies about this polity’s survival and future.
 This edition contains an extensive new preface by the author.
 “A sweeping survey, . . . evocatively illustrated and engagingly written.”—Harriet Ritvo, New York Times Book Review “Challenging, fascinating, enormously well informed.”—John Barrell, London Review of Books “Linda Colley writes with clarity and grace...Her stimulating book will be, and deserves to be influential”—E. P. Thompson, Dissent Linda Colley is Shelby M. C. Davis 1958 Professor of History at Princeton University.
 Winner of the Wolfson History Prize New York Times Notable Book

 Vergelijk aanbieders (3)